MageSlayer/paludis-gentoo-patches/doc/HOWTO.rst

 metadata cache, if available, but does not use the dep cache.

 Now install baselayout and then system.
-We install baselayout manually first because it's easier than creating a bunch of directories manually.
+We install baselayout manually first because it's easier than creating a bunch of directories by hand.

 Note that Paludis will use src_test regardless of FEATURES (FEATURES is a Portage thing, and Paludis doesn't use it any more than it has to).